telerik/ajax-docs/controls/grid/functionality/filtering/checklist-filtering.md

 ## FilterType CheckList

 Apart from the default filtering that RadGrid supports, since Q3 2013 there is a support for filtering based on multiple selected values from a list.
-In order to enable this type of filtering you should set the **FilterType** property of RadGrid to either **CheckList** or **Combined**.
+In order to enable this type of filtering you should:

+* Set the **FilterType** property of RadGrid to either **CheckList** or **Combined**.

+* Find all grid columns you want filtered with the checklist and set their **FilterCheckListEnableLoadOnDemand** property to **true**.

 >note Note that the **CheckList filtering** functionality works properly only for filterable type of columns or in other words such that implements the **IGridDataColumn** interface.
 In short the functionality columns ( **Expand** , **RowIndicator** , **Button** , **EditCommand** , **DragDrop** , and **Splitter** ) are not implementing this interface; therefore they could not be filtered.
 >